ntropika-labs/potion-protocol/setup_instructions.md

       You can register at [Alchemy](https://www.alchemy.com/) or [Infura](https://infura.io/) to get your own key.

-    - `GANACHE_VOLUME` - A relative or absolute path on the host machine to mount into the `ganache` container using [bind mounts](https://docs.docker.com/storage/bind-mounts/).
-The folder will be managed by Docker and should be reserved for this purpose.
-      The volume will mount the contents of the `GANACHE_VOLUME` folder at the `/opt` path.
-Any database will be available from inside the container as `/opt/{folder name}` where `{folder name}` is the name of the folder.

-    - `DATABASE_PATH` - An absolute path **inside the ganache container** starting with `/opt`.
-You can choose any name except those that match a seed name from `ganache_seeds` as the bootstrapping process needs a fresh copy of the database to initialize properly.
-      If you already initialized your environment you can also use a path to any of the [available ganache seeds](#available-ganache-seeds) (eg `/opt/base`) and the test data will be loaded.

 6. Once you have configured your environment you can run `yarn` to install all dependencies